edunham/slides/index.rst

 ---------

 If you've seen one of my talks in person or online and have an opinion about it, please let me know!
-Email dunhame@onid.orst.edu or IRC edunham on freenode.net with your thoughts.
+Email slides.edunham.net@edunham.net or IRC edunham on freenode.net with your thoughts.

 I'm especially interested in suggestions for improving the abstracts and